SamsungSLAV/festral/README.md

 * `festral build` - utility for building repositories.
 It takes simple json file with information about what to build, how to build and what branches to build and just do it.
 * `festral weles` - utility for communication with Weles tests server.
+* `festral boruta` - utility for connecting devices of the farm directly.
 * `festral test` - utility for performing tests described by yaml files on remote Weles server and recieving results of the tests.
 * `festral server` - simple built-in web server for sharing built files and logs.